 Financial instruments that potentially subject the Agency to concentrations of credit risk consist of cash and contributions receivable.
 Contributions receivable consist of corporate and foundation pledges receivable.
-At June 30, 2014 and 2013, contributions receivable from one source amounting to 72% and 47%, respectively of total contributions receivable.
-During 2014, approximately 29% of contribution revenue was received from three donors (24% of contribution revenue was received from three donors in 2013) and approximately 61% of government grants revenue related to the purchase of the building and renovations in 2013.
+At June 30, 2015 and 2014, contributions receivable from one source amounting to 38% and 72%, respectively of total contributions receivable.
+During 2015, approximately 32% of contribution revenue was received from four donors (29% of contribution revenue was received from three donors in 2014).

 The Agency maintains cash accounts at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to statutory limits.
-As of June 30, 2014, the Agency's depositor accounts exceeded FDIC insurance limits by approximately \$172,902 (\$56,393 as of June 30, 2013).
+As of June 30, 2015, the Agency's depositor accounts exceeded FDIC insurance limits by approximately \$184,929 (\$172,902 as of June 30, 2014).
 Subsequent to year end the Agency entered into an agreement with its primary financial institution to insure all of its deposits.